Gut-Behrami ends 2-year wait for win in a World Cup downhill - WHIZ News

 Federica Brignone tied for seventh to earn 36 points and cut Shiffrin’s lead to only 77.
 The Italian racer is favored to score 100 points in Sunday’s combined event, a race she won in the past three seasons at Crans-Montana.

-Shiffrin’s era of World Cup domination began after the then-Lara Gut won the overall title in 2016.
+Shiffrin’s era of World Cup domination began after the then-Lara Gut won the overall title four years ago.

 Friday’s win was the 25th of Gut-Behrami’s World Cup career and the first since she married Switzerland international soccer player Valon Behrami.